 The foundation of Naturalis Biodiversity Center is their fascination for biodiversity.
 In their award-winning museum (European Museum of the Year 2021) they show the beauty of nature.
 Through their impressive collection, knowledge and data, they record all life on Earth.
 This is important, as our future depends on biodiversity.
 Everything in nature is connected, and balance is vitally important for its continued existence.
 They research nature in order to preserve biodiversity.
 This is how they contribute to solutions for major, global issues involving climate, living environment, food supply and medicine.

-The mission of the Spanish National Research Council is to promote, coordinate, develop and disseminate scientific and technological multidisciplinary research, in order to contribute to the progress of knowledge and economic, social and cultural development; as well as to train researchers and provide advice to public and private entities in these fields.
+The Spanish National Research Council (CSIC) is the largest public research institution in Spain and one of the most renowned institutions in the European Research Area (ERA).
+Its mission is to promote, coordinate, develop and disseminate scientific and technological multidisciplinary research, in order to contribute to the progress of knowledge and economic, social and cultural development; as well as to train researchers and provide advice to public and private entities in these fields.
 Within CSIC, Estación Biológica de Doñana is the leading research center in Ecology and Evolution, with ample experience participating in EU projects.
 Its pioneer work on the study of the status and trends of pollinators is pivotal for ANTENNA.

 Established in 1928, Aarhus University has since developed into a major Danish university with a strong international reputation across the entire research spectrum.
 Rooted in strong disciplines, researchers and students have been generating new knowledge there for over 90 years.
 Aarhus University is Denmark’s second-largest university, with 38,000 students, five faculties, research activities all over the country and campuses in Aarhus, Herning and Emdrup.